KMFDManic/FBNeo-Xtreme-Amped/src/burner/libretro/README.md

 From the root of the repository, run
 ```
+make -j5 -C src/burner/libretro clean
+make -j5 -C src/burner/libretro generate-files
 make -j5 -C src/burner/libretro
 ```
 Note : `-j5` is to optimize build time on cpus with 4 cores (X+1 cores), you can rise or reduce that value to match your own, however a value too high will increase ram usage and might even cause your system to become unstable.

-Note : Here is a non-exhaustive list of additional parameters you might want to append to the make command line :

-* **SUBSET=all** : Build a core that supports everything.
-This is the default SUBSET so you don't need to append it.
-* **SUBSET=neogeo** : Build a core that only supports neogeo games.
-* **SUBSET=cps12** : Build a core that only supports CPS-1 & CPS-2 games.
-* **generate-files** : Generate header/gamelist files and stop there.
-* **clean** : Remove any previously built object.
-* **REGEN_HEADERS=1** : This will run **generate-files** and **clean** consecutively before building the core, which is usually required when you made a change to the list of drivers you want to build, either from modifying the project's code or switching between SUBSETs.
-Note that make version 4.4 may be required for this to behave properly.
+Note : if you need additional parameters, they must be added to both commands.

 ## Building romsets for FBNeo

 Arcade emulation won't work properly without the romsets matching the emulator.
-FBNeo being an emulator under active development, a given romset might change from time to time to stay in sync with the best dump available for that game.
+FBNeo being an emulator under active development, a given romset might change from time to time to stay in sync with the best dump available for that game. **All of this is to offer you the best gaming experience possible, because older bad dumps can prevent the game from working as it should**.

 Don't expect things to work properly if you didn't build valid romsets, and don't report issues because your romsets are invalid.

 ### Step 1: Obtaining an XML DAT

 You can download the dat files for the latest version of the core from the [dats](https://github.com/libretro/FBNeo/tree/master/dats/) directory.
+Note that some devices (Nintendo 3DS) are running a "light" build with fewer supported games due to memory limitation, the dat files for that build are available from the [light](https://github.com/libretro/FBNeo/tree/master/dats/light/) subdirectory.

 ### Step 2: Gathering the ingredients